The growing problem of e-waste can be greatly reduced by buying refurbished devices.

 Electronic devices contain a surprising list of chemicals that harm both people and the environment.
 Chemicals such as mercury and lead are serious pollutants that pollute soil and water with serious consequences for our health.

-Furthermore, if the e-waste is shipped to a developing country often child labourers are employed to break down the component parts.
+Furthermore, if the e-waste is shipped to a developing country often child labour is employed to break down the component parts.
 Such exploitation of children is not only bad for their health and safety, but it also impacts on their environment and the local communities where they live.

 The Refurbished Revolution